Asana/devrel-examples/python/custom-field-analysis/README.md

 ## Additional notes

 * All source code is contained within the `fieldanalysis` directory
-    * The `fieldanalysis()` function within `fieldanalysis.py` coordinates all other functionality of the script
+    * `fieldanalysis.py` contains the main business logic of the script
     * `menu.py` contains the menu and a few helper functions to gather user input and map the CSV to the portfolio fields
 * The `asanaUtils` directory contains a `client.py` file, which handles formatting and sending API calls, along with handling rate limits